Image of Lexi playing for Bolton Wamdereres

 After Lexi became one of the top players at Astley, a scout named Reece Cooke from Bolton Wanderers attended to watch her play.

 “He was impressed with what he saw,” she added.
-“He asked me if I wanted to come train and trail at Bolton.”
+“He asked me if I wanted to come train and trial at Bolton.”

 Lexi was left amazed after seeing the stadium for the first time.